On $\tau$-tilting finite simply connected algebras: Simply connected algebras

 \begin{proposition} Let $A$ be an iterated tilted algebra of Dynkin type or types $\widetilde{\mathbb{D}}_n, \widetilde{\mathbb{E}}_p, (n\geqslant 4, p=6,7\ \text{or}\ 8)$.
 Then, $A$ is $\tau$-tilting finite if and only if it is representation-finite. \end{proposition} \begin{proof} It is shown by \cite[Proposition 3.5]{A-iterated-tilted-B-D} that iterated tilted algebras of Dynkin type are simply connected, and by \cite[Corollary 1.4]{AS-some-class} that an iterated tilted algebra of Euclidean type is simply connected if and only if it is of types $\widetilde{\mathbb{D}}_n, \widetilde{\mathbb{E}}_p, (n\geqslant 4, p=6,7\ \text{or}\ 8)$.
 Then, the statement follows from Theorem \ref{result-strongly simply}. \end{proof}

 Lastly, we consider the algebras that have close connection with the representation type of strongly simply connected algebras.
-For the sake of simplicity, we have omitted their definitions and one can refer to the related articles for more details. \begin{itemize} \item Tubular algebras are introduced by Ringel in \cite[Chapter 5]{R-tubular}, which are simply connected (\cite{AS-some-class}) and have only 6, 8, 9 or 10 simple modules.
-Moreover, the algebras which are derived equivalent to tubular algebras are also simply connected (\cite{AS-some-class}). \item $pg$-critical algebras are introduced by N$\ddot{\text{o}}$renberg and Skowro$\acute{\text{n}}$ski in \cite{NS-pg-critical}, these algebras stand for the $p$olynomial $g$rowth critical algebras, that is, representation-infinite tame simply connected algebras which are not of polynomial growth, but every proper convex subcategory is. \item Hypercritical algebras are introduced by Unger \cite{U-hyper} (see also Lersch \cite{L-hyper} and Wittman \cite{W-hyper}), these algebras are preprojective tilts of minimal wild hereditary tree algebras of some types.
-One can understand hypercritical algebras by quivers and relations in \cite{U-hyper} and they are strongly simply connected. \end{itemize} We are able to determine their $\tau$-tilting finiteness by Theorem \ref{result-strongly simply}. \begin{proposition} All tubular, $pg$-critical and hypercritical algebras are $\tau$-tilting infinite. \end{proposition}
+For the sake of simplicity, we have omitted their definitions and one can refer to the related articles for more details. \begin{itemize} \item Tubular algebras are introduced by Ringel in \cite[Chapter 5]{R-tubular}, which are simply connected (\cite[(1.4)]{AS-some-class}) and have only 6, 8, 9 or 10 simple modules.
+In particular, \cite[Proposition 2.4]{S-polynomial} implies that every tubular algebra is representation-infinite. \item The algebras which are derived equivalent to tubular algebras are also simply connected, see \cite{AS-some-class}.
+However, such an algebra could be representation-finite.
+One may refer to \cite[Theorem]{Ba-derived-tubular} for an explicit characterization of representation-finite algebras which are derived equivalent to tubular algebras. \item $pg$-critical algebras are introduced by N$\ddot{\text{o}}$renberg and Skowro$\acute{\text{n}}$ski in \cite{NS-pg-critical}, these algebras stand for the $p$olynomial $g$rowth critical algebras, that is, representation-infinite tame simply connected algebras which are not of polynomial growth, but every proper convex subcategory is. \item Hypercritical algebras are introduced by Unger \cite{U-hyper} (see also Lersch \cite{L-hyper} and Wittman \cite{W-hyper}), these algebras are preprojective tilts of minimal wild hereditary tree algebras of some types.
+One can understand hypercritical algebras by quivers and relations in \cite{U-hyper} and they are strongly simply connected.
+Actually, they are minimal wild strongly simply connected algebras. \end{itemize}

+We point out that tubular algebras and $pg$-critical algebras are not necessarily strongly simply connected while hypercritical algebras must be strongly simply connected.
+We are able to determine their $\tau$-tilting finiteness by Theorem \ref{result-strongly simply}. \begin{proposition} All tubular, $pg$-critical and hypercritical algebras are $\tau$-tilting infinite. \end{proposition}

-\begin{proposition} Let $A$ be an algebra which are derived equivalent to a tubular algebra.
+\begin{proposition} Let $A$ be an algebra which is derived equivalent to a tubular algebra.
 Then, $A$ is $\tau$-tilting finite if and only if it is representation-finite. \end{proposition}